Fixed-Price Approximations in Bilateral Trade: Main Results

-Thus we have $\frac{\E_{p\sim F}[\W(F, p)]}{\OPTW(F)} \geq 1-\frac{1}{2}\frac{1}{2} = 3/4,$ as desired. \end{proof}
+Thus we have $\frac{\E_{p\sim F}[\W(F, p)]}{\OPTW(F)} \geq 1-\frac{1}{2}\cdot \frac{1}{2} = 3/4,$ as desired. \end{proof}

-\begin{rem} Unlike our previous result for gains from trade, this approximation ratio is a lower bound, and not an exact computation.
-Indeed, in the case of welfare, the approximation ratio of our mechanism varies with the distribution $F.$ Moreover, in further contrast with Theorem \ref{GFT-1/2}, this 3/4-approximation is not the best-possible among the class of truthful mechanisms with full knowledge of $F$, since we show in the next subsection that the optimal ratio here is instead $(2+\sqrt{2})/4\approx 0.8536.$ \end{rem} Our remark notwithstanding, the approximation lower bound of 3/4 from Theorem \ref{welfare-3/4} for our mechanism is tight, as we show next. \begin{lem} The 3/4-approximation bound of Theorem \ref{welfare-3/4} is tight. \end{lem} \begin{proof} Take the distribution functions $F_r(x) = \min\{x^r, 1\}$ parameterized by $r\in \R_+.$ From the proof of Theorem \ref{welfare-3/4}, we get
+The approximation lower bound of 3/4 from Theorem \ref{welfare-3/4} for our mechanism is tight, as we show next. \begin{lem} The 3/4-approximation bound of Theorem \ref{welfare-3/4} is tight for the mechanism using a sample $p \sim F$ as a price. \end{lem} \begin{proof} Take the distribution functions $F_r(x) = \min\{x^r, 1\}$ parameterized by $r\in \R_+.$ From the proof of Theorem \ref{welfare-3/4}, we get

 \end{proof}